Pixel Duck and Rubber Duck are live. Our most capable motion generation release yet.

 Clarity upfront saves time later.
 Malloy Studio responds better when it understands the purpose of the animation.

-Focus on One Main Element at a Time
+How Do You Focus on One Main Element?

 Strong motion graphics are easy to follow.